Open call for contributors to our bicentenary festival

 You can expect to hear from us about your application no later than Friday, 5 April 2024.

-If you’re unsure about how to make your idea a reality, you can take advantage of the support offered by our public engagement and social responsibility experts.
-You will be asked to indicate this in your application.
+If you’re unsure about how to make your idea a reality, you can take advantage of the support offered by our public engagement experts.